 - If you want to use a private subnet, then create a NAT gateway in a public subnet for that VPC.

 See Working with VPCs and Subnets for the detailed information.

 Tunnelling with Bastion Nodes for Private Subnets in an AWS VPC provides a list of IP addresses to whitelist on https://api.qubole.com and https://us.qubole.com QDS environments.

 Configuring the Route Tables¶

-You should configure the route tables used with private and public subnets to control the routing for the subnet.
+You must configure the route tables used with private and public subnets to control the routing for the subnet.

 Configure Route Table used with a private subnet All outbound traffic (0.0.0.0/0) must go to the NAT gateway or the NAT instance that resides in the public subnet.
 Qubole recommends using a NAT gateway instead of a customer-setup NAT instance for high reliability.
 You should ensure that the Route Table contains an Amazon S3 endpoint as one of the routes.

 If you do not find an Amazon S3 endpoint, create a VPC endpoint to allow direct access to the AWS S3 object store in the region in which the VPC is in and add this VPC endpoint as an entry in the private subnet’s Route Table.